Taxes and discounts calculated in checkout.

-This has been a very exciting Farm Girl Vintage month!
-First, I must tell you, that we were in McCall, Idaho from June 3rd through June 7th for an entire week of Featherweights and Lori Holt Farm Girl Vintage!
+This was a very exciting Farm Girl Vintage post!
+First, be sure to visit our Retreat Flashback blog post from June 2019, when we were in McCall, Idaho for an entire week of Featherweights and Lori Holt Farm Girl Vintage!
 I know -- it was hard to believe myself, but it's true...
 Ruthie, Wendy, and I, along with nearly 50 other quilters and their Featherweights, were all sewing blocks under the tutelage of Lori Holt herself!
 We even received a few sneak peek blocks for her Farm Girl Vintage 2 book coming out in a few months.
 It was one of the best events we've had!
 Anyway, back to this month's block series...
 We are sewing block 30, 31 & 32: Peas & Carrots, Pie Cherries and Pinwheels.
 The piecing application for this month was pretty straight forward, but I do have a few tips for you to achieve more accuracy.

 1. Go slow